c0errrn/project2026/README.md

 # project2026
-This rrepisotory is for my project files
+This repisotory is for my project files